davidkowalk/c_gradient_decent/docs/api_reference.md

 # API Reference: Gradient Descent in C

-This API provides you with multiple tools to find a local minimum in any function.
+This API provides you with multiple tools to find a local extreme in any function.

 ---
 ## gradient_descent.c